smurfix/OpenTTD/src/python/README.md

 Changes to the core game's code should be kept to a minimum and be submitted to upstream if possible.
 The intent is to be able to port the Python part to any more-or-less-recent stock (or JRGPP) OpenTTD release.

+### Testing

+The Python scripting comes with a test script that can run automated checks.

+After building the openttd binary, run `env TTDPYTHONPATH=/src/openttd/src/python/ ./openttd -v null:ticks=0 -s null -m null -c ./openttd.cfg -g ../../src/python/tests/pytest.scn -Q -Y "openttd._test all"` (adjust for your sources' location).

+Remove the `all` to get a list of available tests.

+Remove the video driver ("-v null:…") to watch the test run. ;-)

+### Debugging

+The standard OpenTTD debug levels include a setting for Python.
+Please don't go overboard adding new debug statements, as they do incur some runtime cost.

+You can add `breakpoint()` statements.
+Be aware that Python runs in separate threads; two concurrent breaks in different threads can happen and *will* mess up your debug session.

+You can call API functions from the debugger in sync mode.

 ## TODO list